datomusic/drum-firmware/tools/drumtool/drumtool_test.md

 - ✅ Format command has confirmation prompt and successfully sends format command to device
 - ✅ Reboot-bootloader command has confirmation prompt and successfully sends reboot command to device
 - ✅ Both destructive commands can be cancelled with 'n' response
+- ✅ Bootloader mode can be verified using `picotool info` (shows Program Information)
+- ✅ Device can be returned to application mode using `picotool reboot -f`
+- ✅ Application mode can be verified by successful MIDI communication